Semantic system: Quarter tones

-The schisma
+Schisma

 The 5-limit just intonation schisma (ratio 32 805 / 32 768) is a micro-coincidence of approximately an eleventh of a comma (1,95372 cent), found for example between different versions of the first shruti (the limma, or chromatic semitone) in certain evening and morning ragas: for instance, it is clear that in the Todi (morning) raga, the harmonic path taken to reach the minor second is that of ratio 256/243, whilst in the harmonic context of the Marva raga (evening), it is 135/128.
 The Todi harmony is extremely minor, whilst the Marva raga has an extremely major harmony, yet their difference in pitch is, by the standards of current musical practice, insignificant.

 Two different notes of the same schisma are considered by Indians as one same shruti, and are played with one same key on each version of the Semantic keyboard.

 For this reason, in 5-limit tuning, many notes on the Semantic have an undefined ratio between two different possible expressions.
 For its current interval selections, in-depth studies of the Semantic system have enabled its developers to obtain the utmost precision in its deviations, so that for each of its notes, the ratios proposed are those most coherent with the system as a whole.

-The Semantic kleismas
+Semantic kleismas

 Though never found between two successive notes of the Semantic 53-note scale, the kleisma, a coincidence of around a third of a comma, is nevertheless omnipresent within the Semantic system.
 The kleisma is the natural difference between the last note of a series of 6 minor thirds 6/5 and the third harmonic of the starting note (i.e. a fifth above the octave).
 Its ratio in 5-limit is therefore 15 625 / 15 552.